 Who we are

 For the past three decades he has been fortunate to call Northern California home, surrounded by stunning old-growth forests rich with colorful Ponderosa, Sugar Pine, Madróne, Walnut, Redwood, Black Oak, and Mountain Mahogany.
-Once these slabs and boards are milled, they typically require seven to ten years of air drying, a patient process that helps retain the wood’s natural hues.
+Shawn hand selects these trees and works with local mill owners; in the process, he has amassed a collection of pieces that typically require seven to ten years of air drying, a patient process that helps retain the wood’s natural hues.

 A man with a beard and gray hair, wearing a blue t-shirt and camouflage pants, smiling and sitting on a wooden block in a living room.
 The room has a brick fireplace, a large wooden table in the foreground, and various tools and materials on the floor, indicating woodworking or furniture-making activity.